This page is from APP, the official source of professional practice for policing.

 Senior investigating officer

-An emergency or major incident may require a criminal investigation.
+An emergency or major incident will require a criminal investigation.
 The senior investigating officer (SIO) will assume responsibility for all aspects of that investigation, including liaison with other authorised investigative bodies.
 The gold commander should consider early appointment of an SIO.

 A police SIO is required to: